Vogeltak/maxcrone.org/content/books/2024-04-21-blockchain-chicken-farm.md

 > It's clear that in this village, there are no hungry capitalists yet, no price stickers and scales.
 > Finally, he says, "Is RMB 10 (US$1.40) a fair price?
 Can you pay me via WeChat?"

-> A movement coalesced around Peppa Pig, crystalizing a careless nihilism and rejection of mainstream values.
+> A movement coalesced around Peppa Pig, crystallizing a careless nihilism and rejection of mainstream values.
 > Like in so many other countries, consumption has become the sacred value of daily life in China.